Parent Alienation in Divorce

 Divorce Papers > Parent Divorce > Parent Alienation in Divorce

-When a divorce takes place, if the following factors exist, there is a risk of parental alienation.
+If the following factors exist in a divorce, there is a risk of parental alienation.

 - The children deny to visit the non custodial parent